algorandfoundation/docs/docs/get-started/algokit.md

 Next, you will be prompted for the name of your project.
 Finally, select the default value for the rest of the prompts (enter).

 Once finished, (if you have it installed) VS Code should automatically be opened with the initialised project and you will be prompted to install appropriate VS Code extensions.
-This starter app will contain one smart contract (built using the [Beaker](https://beaker.algo.xyz/) smart contract development framework) named `helloworld.py`, in the `hello_world` folder, with one method (`hello`) that takes a `String` and returns a `String`.
+This starter app will contain one smart contract (built with [Python](https://algorandfoundation.github.io/puya/) named `contract.py`, in the `hello_world` folder, with one method (`hello`) that takes a `String` and returns a `String`.

 ![AlgoKit Playground Contract](../imgs/algokitplayground.png)